Why should you be looking for dog friendly hikes in Perth? Well there are two things in life that we know make you feel good:

 Kwinana Loop Trail

 The Loop Trail has numerous entry points throughout Kwinana, making it easily accessible for all who visit.
-There are several walk/cycle access trailheads along the trail and Car Parking is available at Thomas Oval, Sloan’s Reserve, WellaRoad Park, Kwinana Train Station and Sandringham Park.
+There are several walk/cycle access trailheads along the trail.
+Car parking is available at Thomas Oval, Sloan’s Reserve, WellaRoad Park, Kwinana Train Station and Sandringham Park.

-The hills and twists of the Loop Trail make it perfect for mountain bike riding so be sure you keep your dog on a lead in case of overtaking bikers.
+The hills and twists of the Loop Trail make it perfect for mountain bike riding as well.
+So be sure you keep your dog on a lead in case of overtaking bikers.